realA10001986/Time-Circuits-Display/AddOns.md

              TT-OUT: LOW->HIGH                                       TT-OUT: HIGH->LOW
  ```

-"ETTO lead", ie the lead time between TT-OUT going HIGH and the actual start of a temporal displacement is defined as 5000ms (5 seconds).
+"ETTO lead", ie the lead time between TT-OUT going HIGH and the actual start of a temporal displacement, is fixed and always 5000ms (5 seconds).
 In this window of time, the prop can play its pre-time-travel (warm-up/acceleration/etc) sequence.
 The sequence inside the temporal displacement follows after that lead time, and as soon as TT-OUT goes LOW, re-entry into the destination time takes place.

 This fixed lead time becomes a problem if using GPS speed, a rotary encoder for speed, or a Futaba remote to control speed: In that case, a time travel is automatically triggered upon hitting 88mph.
 In this scenario, the TCD cannot know in advance if or when a speed of 88mph is actually reached, and therefore not inform other props 5 seconds ahead.
 As a result, there will be a delay of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88mph until the temporal displacement sequence actually starts: